cloudfoundry/service-fabrik-boshrelease/README.md

 ## How to obtain support

 If you need any support, have any question or have found a bug, please report it in the [GitHub bug tracking system](https://github.com/sap/service-fabrik-boshrelease/issues).
 We shall get back to you.

+## License

+This project is licensed under the Apache Software License, v.
+2 except as noted otherwise in the LICENSE file.